-Dr. Temkin currently leads Child Trends’ education program area, where her work focuses on the intersections between education and healthy social and emotional development.
-Among other projects, she serves as the Principal Investigator of three school-based evaluations: a $3.8 million four-year evaluation of the Safe School Certification Program in DC public and public charter schools funded by the National Institute of Justice’s Comprehensive School Safety Initiative; a multi-year evaluation of school start time changes funded by the Robert Wood Johnson Foundation; and a one-year retrospective evaluation of the DC Healthy Schools Act under contract with the DC Office of the State Superintendent of Education.
-Additionally, Dr. Temkin serves as a senior advisor to the U.S. Department of Education’s National Center for Safe and Supportive Learning Environments.
-She also regularly blogs about bullying, school climate, and other education related issues for the Huffington Post.
+Dr. Temkin has also led several large-scale, school-based evaluations including: a $3.8 million four-year evaluation of the Safe School Certification Program in DC public and public charter schools funded by the National Institute of Justice’s Comprehensive School Safety Initiative; a multi-year evaluation of school start time changes funded by the Robert Wood Johnson Foundation; and a retrospective evaluation of the DC Healthy Schools Act under contract with the DC Office of the State Superintendent of Education.
+With funding from the Arcus Foundation, Dr. Temkin also led a study to develop and validate measures of sexual orientation and gender identity for use with middle and high school students.
+She also serves as a senior advisor to Child Trends’ work on the U.S. Department of Education’s National Center for Safe Supportive Learning Environments, the Title IV Part-A Technical Assistance Center, and the CDC’s Leadership Exchange for Adolescent Health Promotion.

 Dr. Temkin continues to consult with policymakers and other decision makers about bullying prevention policies and initiatives, including serving as an expert consultant to the DC Office of Human Rights on the implementation of the Youth Bullying Prevention Act of 2012.
 She is in search of ways to improve the conditions for learning in schools.
 She is looking for opportunities to study and improve youth engagement, student safety and support, and education policies relating to student health.